The Best Time to Start Receiving Social Security Benefits:

 Social Security is one of the few supplemental income sources during retirement that changes yearly for inflation.
 Deciding whether you should wait to receive Social Security benefits is essential.
 If you choose to start your benefits before your full retirement age, your benefits will likely be reduced at a fraction of a percent for every month before you reach the full retirement age.
 It might be better to wait until you reach full retirement age or delay it more to receive an increase in Social Security benefits.
-Not a reader?
-Scroll down to watch a video about Social Security.

 According to Social Security Administration, based on data from 2022, your full retirement age =

 * 66 years and four months (if born in 1956)

 * 67 years for those born in 1955 and beyond.

 Stopping Work Before Retirement Age & Starting Social Security Benefits

 If you are considering retiring early and starting to receive Social Security benefits, there are essential factors to consider.
 You can apply for Social Security benefits as early as age 62, but doing so will result in reduced benefits.
 The reduction amounts to 6% per year or 0.5% per month (as of 2022) for each month you receive benefits before reaching your full retirement age.
 On the other hand, if you delay receiving benefits, you may qualify for an increase of 8% per year or 0.67% per month until you reach the age of 70.

 - You can apply for Social Security Benefits as early as age 62

 - If you apply before reaching your full retirement age, your benefits will be reduced by 6% per year or 0.5% per month (2022), and if you delay, it’s an 8% per year deferral credit or 0.67% per month.